 A. University requirements (Regulation UG 5)

-Candidates are required to complete successfully the courses as prescribed in Regulation UG 5 "Requirements for Graduation" of the Regulations for First Degree Curricula.
+Candidates are required to complete all the courses listed below, which include the three language enhancement courses and the Common Core courses as prescribed in Regulation UG 5 "Requirements for Graduation" of the Regulations for First Degree Curricula.